RevaHQ/blog/content/posts/benchmarking-customer-service-llms.md

 title: "Benchmarking Customer Service LLMs: Exploring Intercom's Switch from OpenAI to Anthropic"
 date: 2024-10-23T11:00:00+01:00
 toc: false
-description: "In this post we exlore in detail Intercom's Switch from OpenAI to Anthropic"
+description: "In this post we explore in detail Intercom's switch from OpenAI to Anthropic"
 images: [https://blog.tryreva.com/benchmarking.webp]
 tags:
   - case_study